What it is

-If you respond to their offer of help, they will ask you for various fees, such as release and administration fees.
-If you pay these fees, they will keep coming back to you with another fee that has to be paid, before your money can be returned.
+If you pay, they’ll keep coming back to you with another cost that has to be paid, before your money can be returned.

 If you ask them to take the fees from the money they claim to have recovered, they will give reasons why this isn’t possible.
-For example, your money is under the control of a court and can only be paid back to you personally.
+For example, they might tell you that your money is under the control of a court and can only be paid back to you by them.

 The fraudsters may also ask you to provide details of your bank account so they can pay your money into it.
 They will use this information to empty your account.